I Couldn’t Resist an Enamel Coffee Mug Candle

 The quickest way to measure how much wax is need for a mug candle is to flip the mug over and check for a label or imprint of the ounces it holds.
 Then deduct a quarter to half an ounce to leave room for a candle melt pool.
 And place that amount into a candle wax calculator.

 If a label or imprint can’t be found, try filling the mug with water to the brim, then pour it into a glass measuring cup to measure the total ounces.
 And repeat with the steps above.

 You can also calculate your fragrance load with our fragrance load calculator too for a great scent throw.

 New to candle making?
-Get a head start with candle terminology using our Candle Making Glossary Swipe File in the Resource Library.
+Get a head start with candle terminology using our Candle Making Glossary Swipe File in the Simple Living Library.

 How to make an Enamel Coffee Mug Candle